Coevolution of Camouflage: Components of the Simulation

 \subsection{Background Sets}

 Each simulation run is based on a \jargon{background set} of images, usually photographs of natural scenes.
 These images provide the background of tournament images, over which camouflaged prey are drawn.
-These background images play the role of an \jargon{environment} in which prey must hide to avoid being found and eaten by predators.
+The images play the role of an \jargon{environment} in which prey must hide to avoid being found and eaten by predators.
 Because the model is purely 2d, photographs offer an easy way to provide varied environments, of plausible natural complexity, in which to test camouflage evolution.

 Background sets used in this work consist of from 1 to 14 photographs, 4 or 5 being typical.
 Almost all are casual snapshots taken with a mobile phone.
 The images within a given background set are all similar.
-For example a set called \stt{oak\_leaf\_litter} has six images, all of slightly different portions of leaves fallen in gutter.
+For example, a set called \stt{oak\_leaf\_litter} has six images, all of slightly different portions of fallen leaves piled along a roadside.
 Each image in this set is taken with the camera pointing straight down, all from about the same height.
 As a result the images have features (e.g. leaves) of about the same size.
-This “similarity” helps the camouflage evolution process by providing many unique yet analogous backgrounds in which to try hiding.
+This ``similarity'' helps the camouflage evolution process by providing many unique yet analogous backgrounds in which to try hiding.

-As used here, “similarity” is meant to suggest image features have a \jargon{stationary distribution}, that different patches (say of a size comparable to prey) have the same statistical distribution of color and spatial frequency.
-When background sets are “less stationary” (e.g. large areas of uniform color) it becomes \jargon{harder} for evolution to find good camouflage.
+As used here, ``similarity'' is meant to suggest image features have a \jargon{stationary distribution}, that different patches (say of a size comparable to prey) have the same statistical distribution of color and spatial frequency.
+When background sets are ``less stationary'' (e.g. large areas of uniform color) it becomes \jargon{harder} for evolution to find good camouflage.
 See faster progress for easy background in Figure \ref{fig:sqm_plot} — the ``hard'' background set shown there is the yellow\_flower\_on\_green set in Figure \ref{fig:yellow_flower_4x}, which includes large regions of mostly yellow, or mostly green, or mostly black.